Juan Diego Catholic High School Photo - Juan Diego's 56 acre campus is 20 minutes from ski canyons and Salt Lake City.

-The top ranked offering weightlifting sport private high schools in Utah include Juan Diego Catholic High School and Layton Christian Academy.
+The top-ranked offering weightlifting sport private high school in Utah is Juan Diego Catholic High School.

-67% of private high schools offering weightlifting sport in Utah are religiously affiliated (most commonly Catholic and Christian).
+50% of private high schools offering weightlifting sport in Utah are religiously affiliated (most commonly Catholic).

 School